AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.3-release-activity/23-3-release-overview.md

 Test for boards early access stuff

-Production release for early opt-in: March 2, 2023 This feature is available in Production on this date only through the early feature opt-in for Workfront Boards.
+Production release for early opt-in: March 2, 2023 This feature is available in Production only through the early feature opt-in for Workfront Boards.

 Production release for all customers: With the 23.2 release